Bejeweled 3: Release

-PopCap released the game also for iOS with the title Bejeweled on December 7, 2011, then for Android on December 19, 2014.
-It originally contained only three game modes: Classic, Zen, and Diamond Mine.
-However, future updates to the app added Butterflies, Lightning, Poker, and Ice Storm to the game.
+Bejeweled 3 was released for iOS under the title Bejeweled on December 8, 2011.
+It would be released for Android on December 19, 2014.
+The iOS version originally included 4 of the game's 8 game modes, but later updates would add the other game modes.
 In 2015, the app was renamed Bejeweled Classic to differentiate it with the then-upcoming Bejeweled Stars.
 An iPad and Android tablet version of the game, Bejeweled Classic HD (originally Bejeweled HD) was released in 2012.
 Exclusive features to these versions include exclusive badges and Boosts that can help the player during gameplay.
 Boosts can be obtained by watching advertisements or can be purchased in the form of microtransactions.

-The Windows Phone 7 version of the game as an Xbox Live title, called Bejeweled Live (not to be confused with the game of the same name for Windows 8), was released on October 29, 2010, predating the release of Bejeweled 3 by two months (60 days).
+The game would also release for Windows Phone 7 on October 10, 2010, as Bejeweled Live. (not to be confused with the game of the same name for Windows 8).
 It had similar gameplay to the iOS version of Bejeweled 2.
-The game was later re-released for Windows Phone 8 as Bejeweled Live + and as a timed Nokia exclusive (Nokia Lumia phones only) on February 18, 2013, with gameplay similar to Bejeweled Classic.
+Bejeweled 3 would also go on to re-release for Windows Phone 8 and Nokia Lumia on February 18, 2013, under the title Bejeweled LIVE+.

 The PC version of the game was ported to select Chinese Android-based TVs by the now-defunct company Transmension Games, which earlier released complete ports of other PopCap games such as Bejeweled 2, Peggle, Zuma, Feeding Frenzy 2 and Plants vs. Zombies.
 This version supports gamepads and remote controls.
-It was unofficially localized to English and can be played with touch screen in Android's phone and tablet.
+It was unofficially localized to English and can be played with a touch screen on Android phone and tablets.